iip-ecosphere/platform/platform/managementUI/README.md

 Ensure that the temporary file `src/test/tmp/config.json` does not exist (must be in `src` due to Angular conventions), i.e., delete it if it exist, and run then

+`ng serve` in the project folder of the management UI.

 If you also need a running application (all tests shall be developed so that executing an application is optional although decreasing the test coverage), please execute in an own shell

 - `cd gen/platform`